Junaidify/Detoxify/README.md

 # Detoxify
-Give it a try to detoxify Feed
+Give it a try to detoxify MY Feed